ietf-wg-cellar/flac-specification/flac.md

 When metadata is handled, it is RECOMMENDED to either thoroughly test handling of extreme cases or impose reasonable limits beyond the limits of this specification document.
 For example, a single Vorbis comment metadata block can contain millions of valid fields.
 It is unlikely such a limit is ever reached except in a potentially malicious file.
 Likewise the media type and description of a picture metadata block can be millions of characters long, despite there being no reasonable use of such contents.
 One possible use case for very long character strings is in lyrics, which can be stored in Vorbis comment metadata block fields.

 Various kinds of metadata blocks contain length fields or fields counts.
 While reading a block following these lengths or counts, a decoder MUST make sure higher-level lengths or counts (most importantly the length field of the metadata block itself) are not exceeded.
 As some of these length fields code string lengths, memory for which must be allocated, it is RECOMMENDED to first verify that a block is valid before allocating memory based on its contents.

+Metadata blocks can also contain references, e.g. the picture metadata block can contain a URI.
+Applications MUST obtain explicit user approval to retrieve resources via remote protocols and to retrieve local resources not located in the same directory as the FLAC file being processed.

 Seeking in a FLAC stream that is not in a container relies on the coded number in frame headers and optionally a seektable metadata block.
 It is RECOMMENDED to employ thorough sanity checks on whether a found coded number or seekpoint is at all possible.
 Without these checks, seeking might get stuck in an infinite loop when numbers in frames are non-consecutive or otherwise invalid, which could be used in denial of service attacks.